-Parklet design guidance
+Parklet design and process guidance

 A parklet should be designed to provide the widest possible benefit to the people who might use it.
 We would like to encourage creative approaches and would invite you to be as innovative as possible.
 Many parklets include planters, seating, notice boards, games or bike parking.
 The choice is yours.